I need a lawyer

 Call the Lawyer Referral Service at:

-Closed 1 pm to 2 pm Monday to Thursday.
-Closed Fridays, weekends and holidays.
+Closed 1 pm to 2 pm.
+Closed weekends and holidays.

-Please note that staff cannot accept messages for return phone calls.
-Calls are answered as they come into the office.
+Please note that unfortunately we cannot accept messages for return phone calls.
+Calls are answered as they come in to the office.
+If you are calling when the service is open and can't get through it means the Legal Information Counsellors are on the phone right now, so please try again soon.